Civil servant arrested over theft of items belonging to victims of Malaysian landslide

 “We also seized items believed to belong to the victims during the arrest,” she told reporters on Saturday at the Ampang Jaya police headquarters.

-She said that the police were in the midst of obtaining a remand order on the suspect.
+She said the police were in the midst of obtaining a remand order on the suspect.

 On Jan 1, Hulu Selangor district police chief Suffian Abdullah said the police were aware of a post on social media claiming that an individual was using a Touch ‘n Go toll card belonging to one of the landslide victims.

-The post was believed to be posted by a family member of one of the victims.
+It is believed the post was made by a family member of one of the victims.

 The police received two reports in connection with the incident and opened an investigation into the alleged theft.